Best practices for Autoscale

 - Autoscale scales out adding a third instance.

 - Next, assume that the average thread count across instance falls to 575.

 - Before scaling down, autoscale tries to estimate what the final state will be if it scaled in.
 For example, 575 x 3 (current instance count) = 1,725 / 2 (final number of instances when scaled down) = 862.5 threads.
 This means autoscale would have to immediately scale-out again even after it scaled in, if the average thread count remains the same or even falls only a small amount.
 However, if it scaled up again, the whole process would repeat, leading to an infinite loop.

 - To avoid this situation (termed "flapping"), autoscale does not scale down at all.
 Instead, it skips and reevaluates the condition again the next time the service's job executes.
-This could confuse many people because autoscale wouldn't appear to work when the average thread count was 575.
+This can confuse many people because autoscale wouldn't appear to work when the average thread count was 575.

 Estimation during a scale-in is intended to avoid "flapping" situations, where scale-in and scale-out actions continually go back and forth.
 Keep this behavior in mind when you choose the same thresholds for scale-out and in.

 We recommend choosing an adequate margin between the scale-out and in thresholds.
 As an example, consider the following better rule combination.